 In almost all cases, your water was cut off because you did not pay your bill.
 To have your water reconnected, you must pay your bill and a $30 reconnect fee.
-Other reasons that may cause the water to be off would be for a Public Works or Public Utility project or an error in application of the payment received to your account.
-In the case of a project, you should receive prior notice of any planned cut-off.
+Other reasons that may cause the water to be off would be due to an error in application of the payment received to your account.
+In the case of a Public Utilities or Public Works project, you should receive prior notice of any planned cut-off.
 On occasion, a waterline may break, also causing the water to be off.

 Reservations can be made by calling the Recreation Office (904-247-5828) to check availability.
 A Special Events Application (see Permits and Rentals webpage), and fee is required to obtain a permit.
 AB Parks with pavilions are Donner, Jordan, Russell, & Dutton Island Preserve.
 An Application can be emailed or faxed to the Recreation Dept. for payment over the phone with a credit card.
 Permits are issued until 4 pm M-F at 716 Ocean Blvd.
 Atlantic Beach.

 Please use the "Atlantic Beach Requests and Comments " on the left side banner of the home page, or call the Public Works Department at 904-247-5834.